There are a number of reasons why folks are flocking to software engineering as a career track.

 Level 3: Staff Engineer Salary.

-As of June 2021, salary.com clocks the national average salary for a Level 3 engineer at $112,766.
+As of April 2022, salary.com clocks the national average salary for a Level 3 engineer around the same as a Level 2.
 Top earners at companies like Facebook, Amazon, and Google can potentially break the $200,000 mark with a job title as Staff Engineer.

 Typically, staff engineers have 5-6 years of experience under their belt, so they’re managing projects and potentially junior engineers.
 Where Level 1 engineers are typically handed tasks to do, staff engineers are the ones doing the handing off.